Katsumata420/BLINK/README.md

 The process of linking entities to Wikipedia is also known as [Wikification](https://en.wikipedia.org/wiki/Wikification).

+If you want to pretrain BLINK model with Wikipedia, see [this README.md](./README-BLINK-PRETRAIN.md).

 ### news
 - (September 2020) added [ELQ](https://github.com/facebookresearch/BLINK/tree/master/elq) - end-to-end entity linking on questions